yzhong52/yzhong52.github.io/_posts/2022-04-12-system-design-hard.md

 ## What’s Next

 In coding interviews, you may spend months preparing for it and still fail interviews left and right.
 Then you might start questioning the meaning of life.
 Why am I doing this?
-What values do I bring to the society by practicing over and over again how to [trap rainwater with hypothetical cubs](https://leetcode.com/problems/trapping-rain-water/)?
+What values do I bring to the society by practicing over and over again how to [trap rainwater with hypothetical bars](https://leetcode.com/problems/trapping-rain-water/) (a well known problem on LeetCode)?
 Why am I not using this time learning new technologies that I can use in my work or I can use to launch a new startup?

 System design interviews are different.